ST. JOSEPH'S CATHOLIC PRIMARY SCHOOL

 St Joseph’s Primary School Dungog is a modern, fully equipped and well - resourced school.

 The five new classrooms were opened in 2007 and all boast the expectations and requirements of a modern learning spaces.
+Our sixth classroom is currently being housed in the Learning Hub.
 Each room has several computers and is equipped with an interactive white –board to assist and enhance the learning experience for the children in our care.
 Each room is also centrally heated and cooled to ensure the comfort of all children and staff throughout the year.
-The library has a TV set up for virtual excursions and conferencing.

 Additional improvements were completed as a result of the Federal Government BER funding in 2009 – 2010.
 As a result, additional storage space was built for school resources, covered walkways were completed, wet –weather play areas were established and the school play equipment area was given a permanent shade structure.